networkop/yang-to-cue/README.md

 sed -i -E 's/(^[^#]\S+)(:\s+#E)/\1\?\2/' cue.mod/gen/yang.to.cue/pkg/yang_go_gen.cue
 ```

-> From here on, you work exclusively with CUE definitions and can safely delete `./openconfig` and `./yang` directories with YANG models
+> From here on, you work exclusively with CUE definitions and can safely delete `./openconfig` and `./yang` directories with YANG models and `./pkg` containing ygot types.

 9. Write some CUE based on the generated definitions